adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 * server.py
 * run.sh

-In order to run the experiment you simply make `run.sh` executable and run it.
+In order to run the experiment, you simply make `run.sh` executable and run it.

 ```bash
 chmod u+x run.sh